- 1 Summary

 Temp at 6am

-- Don’t go straight to steroids!
-Try on a 5-ASA.
-If this does not work, then start on oral prednisolone (20-40mg/day), or if the disease is distal, give steroid foams.
+- If this is ineffective, then start on oral steroids (e.g. prednisolone 20-40mg/day), or if the disease is distal, give steroid foams.

-- If there is improvement, then reduce the steroids gradually.
+- If there is improvement, then reduce the steroids gradually (“Tapering regimen”).
 If there is no improvement, then treat as moderate UC

 - Give oral prednisolone (starting at 40mg/day), reducing the dose by 10mg/week if there is improvement, and a 5-ASA, and twice daily steroid enemas.